bihong/slate/source/includes/_information_feed.md

 File path: `/chope/partners_dining/{country}/{country}_restaurant_information_feed_base.json`

-This json file acts as a sitemap with the file path of the all availability feed file stored under this directory.
+This json file acts as a sitemap with the file path of the all information feed file stored under this directory.
+Restaurant information feed file is updated on a daily basis.

 > Sample Feed